jondot/awesome-react-native/README.md

 - [react-native-safari-view](https://github.com/naoufal/react-native-safari-view/) - A React Native wrapper for Safari View Controller
 - [react-native-scene-manager](https://github.com/alinz/react-native-scene-manager/) - Simple Scene Manager for React-Native
 - [react-native-screcorder](https://github.com/maxs15/react-native-screcorder) - Capture pictures and record Video with Vine-like tap to record
+- [react-native-scrollable-decorator](https://github.com/exponentjs/react-native-scrollable-decorator/) - A standard interface for your scrollable React Native components, making it easier to compose components
 - [react-native-scrollable-mixin](https://github.com/exponentjs/react-native-scrollable-mixin/) - A standard interface for your scrollable React Native components, making it easier to compose components.
 - [react-native-scrollable-tab-view](https://github.com/brentvatne/react-native-scrollable-tab-view/) - This is probably my favorite navigation pattern on Android, I wish it were more common on iOS!
 This is a very simple JavaScript-only implementation of it for React Native.
 For more information about how the animations behind this work, check out the Rebou
 - [react-native-scrollview-lazyload](https://github.com/IskenHuang/react-native-scrollview-lazyload/) - react-native scrollview with image lazy load